POPULATION EXPOSED TO NOISE

 Comments

-As shown in Table 1, road traffic is the predominant source of noise, with significant percentages of the population exposed to levels exceeding 65 dB(A) Lden and 55 dB(A) Lnight.
-In agglomerations where data from two or more noise mapping cycles are available, a slight decrease over time in the population exposed to the highest noise levels has been observed.
+As can be seen from Table 1, road traffic is the prevalent source of noise: there are significant percentages of the population exposed to levels above 65 dB(A) Lden and 55 dB(A) Lnight.
+In the agglomerations for which data from two or more cycles of acoustic mapping are available, a slight decrease over time in the population exposed to the highest levels of noise is noted.

-Table 2 presents studies on the population exposed to airport noise, conducted between 2006 and 2017, which indicate a decrease in the population exposed to the highest noise levels at some major airports.
+Table 2 presents studies on the population exposed to airport noise, carried out in the period 2006-2022, which show, in some large airports, a decrease in the population exposed to the highest noise levels.

 Data